deathbird/cheatsheets/gitCheatsheet.md

 # (picking a single commit from a different branch and merging it with your current one)
 git cherry-pick [commit_hash]

+# picking a range of commits from a different branch and merging it with your current one
+# Postfix with ^ the starting commit to include it
+git cherry-pick [start commit_hash]^..[end commit_hash]
 ```

 ## submodules